husky-misc/code-challenge/README.md

 You received this repository because we liked your profile and decided to move forward to the technical step of our hiring process.

+We believe that Talk is cheap!

-Talk is cheap that is why we would like to see some code before a conversation.
+That is why we would like to see some code before a conversation.
 After you submit a Pull Request, our team will perform a code review and schedule a call with you.

 Note: This project should take no longer than 2-4 hours at the most to complete.